Janis-Rullis-IT/lara8-vue2-api/README.md

 By using less framework specific methods and more language-wide features makes a migration to other language, framework or version, less complex.

-### Why migrations are made using RAW SQLs and not framework tools?
+### Why migrations are made using raw SQLs and not framework tools?

 > like schemor builders, seeders, ORM, or self-defined logic inside a Model.